Sasso0101/CacheMeIfYouCan/README.md

 cd build
 make <target> SOURCE=<source node>
 ```

 The make target selects the dataset to use.
 The available targets are listed in the Datasets section.
 The `ID` of the source node is passed to the program using the `SOURCE` environment variable.

+Each time the code is compiled, a vectorization report is written to a file named `optinfo.txt` in the build directory.

-The output is written to a file named `*_distances.out` in the directory where the `make` command is executed from.
+The program will output the computed distances to a file named `*_distances.out` in the directory where the `make` command is executed from.

 ## Datasets
 The datasets are automatically downloaded in the `datasets` directory when the project is built.
 Note that the pokec dataset is 600MB in size and may take a while to download.